Seasonal Jobs in Switzerland

 Below we provide a guide to the best seasonal work opportunities in this country for winter, summer and year round positions you might want to apply for:

-Hotels in Switzerland hire staff all year round, most jobs can be found during summer unless you are looking to work at a hotel in a ski resort.
-You will need to be aged 18 and over and have a good knowledge of French and German to apply because you will be interacting with local people.
+Hotels, hospitality and tourism companies hire hire international staff all year round.
+Most jobs can be found during summer unless you are looking to work at a hotel in a ski resort.
+You will need to be aged 18 and over and for some positions you will need to have a basic knowledge of French and German to apply because you will be interacting with local people.

 Winter ski work is one of the most popular seasonal jobs in Europe - but it is also very competitive for places because of this.